 Island Design Assembly: Lily Guest Memorial Trail Footbridge

-Participation in the IDA was enabled by CMU School of Architecture's Measuring & Monitoring Internship Fund
+Participation in the IDA was funded by the CMU School of Architecture's Measuring & Monitoring Internship Fund

 What is the Island Design Assembly?

-The IDA is a 9-day intensive design build education program led by licensed architects and builders for the education of architecture students and advancement of Penobscot Bay, Maine.
-The Lily Guest Footbridge was brought from conception to reality between June 2nd and 10th, 2017.
+The IDA is a 9-day intensive design build education program led by licensed architects and builders for the education of students and architects and works towards the advancement of Penobscot Bay, Maine through small, site-specific installations.
+The Lily Guest Footbridge was brought from design to reality between June 2nd and 10th, 2017.

 The design process for the Lily Guest Memorial Trail Footbridge took place from Friday evening to Sunday evening, so that material orders could be placed to the mainland first thing Monday morning.